IBM/ibm-namespace-scope-operator/README.md

 # namespaceScope - Manage operator and operand authority across namespaces

-This operator automates the extension of operator watch and service account permission scope to other namespaces in an openshift cluster.
+This operator automates the extension of operator watch and service account permission scope to other namespaces in an openshift cluster, which is similar, but complementary to `OperatorGroups` that are available with Operator Lifecycle Manager (OLM).
+By using the `NamespaceScope` operator with the `Own Namespace` `OperatorGroup` install mode, you can more easily manage the security domain of your Operators and the Operand namespaces.

-The operator runs in the namespace whose operator WATCH statements and roles/rolebindings are to be extended to other namespaces as specified in a NamespaceScope CR.
+The `NamespaceScope` operator runs in the namespace whose operator's `WATCH_NAMESPACES` and `Roles`/`RoleBindings` are to be extended to other namespaces (the Operand namespaces) as specified in a NamespaceScope CR.  `WATCH_NAMESPACES` is an enviromental variable that the Operator SDK uses in conjunction with OLM `ClusterServiceVersion` deployment to identify which namespaces to watch.
+OLM will inject the namespaces into an annotation into the Operator's Deployment resource and then use the downward API to pass those values into the `WATCH_NAMESPACES` environment variable.
+To avoid conflicts with OLM, the `NamespaceScope` operator instead stores the watched namespace list in a user-configurable `ConfigMap` and the Deployment instead mounts this `ConfigMap` as an environment variable.

 A sample CR is below: